Achievements and Completed Projects

 Water Quality and Invertebrate Monitoring

 After Iowa DNR ended their volunteer monitoring program, we facilitated meetings of nine local partners to write a plan for how we could work together to support a long-term, locally-led water monitoring effort that included both volunteer and lab testing of streams and lakes.
-We also researched and wrote over 70 pages of supporting documentation to show how water quality data could be interpreted and support conservation efforts.
+We also researched and wrote over 70 pages of supporting documentation.

 Read More